EtorArza/ESNOF/README.md

 ### Installation

 Clone the repo and check the instructions to install in the folders inside `other_RL/`.
 This step can be omitted for generating the plots, but it is necessary to perform this step to launch the experiments.
 You also need to install the python dependencies specified in `requirements.txt`.
+The `simulatedARE` experiment has additional dependencies (see `install_script_gecco21_leni_ARE.sh`).

 ### Usage